 To help you find your way around, see our various articles on CRM:

-[Step 4] Evaluation of different solutions
+[Step 4] Evaluating different CRM solutions

 Develop a supplier ranking system